shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/show-instream-video-ads-on-android.md

 ---
-Title : Show Instream Video Ads on Android
-Description : This page describes how to use the SDK to fetch and display instream video ads. ms.custom : android-sdk
+title : Show Instream Video Ads on Android description : This page describes how to use the SDK to fetch and display instream video ads. ms.custom : android-sdk
 ---

-# Show Instream Video Ads on Android
+# Show instream video ads on Android

 This page describes how to use the SDK to fetch and display instream video ads.

+> [!NOTE]
-<b>Note:</b> **Maintain references to VideoAd
-objects**: It is your responsibility to keep a reference to the `VideoAd` object.
+> **Maintain references to VideoAd objects**: It is your responsibility to keep a reference to the `VideoAd` object.
 It is not cached by the SDK.

 ## Step 1.
 Include the SDK in your project